-Eric Beauchemin meets Kathy Barrera whose organisation, the Mothers’ Welfare Group, has for the 13 years, been working in a poor, remote village around the central Nigerian town of Kaduna.
-She explains to Eric what they are doing and what they have achieved.
+Eric Beauchemin meets Kathy Barrera whose organisation, the Mothers’ Welfare Group, has been working for the past 13 years in a poor, remote village near the central Nigerian city of Kaduna.
+She explains to Eric what she and her group are doing and what they have achieved.

 This is Radio Netherlands, the Dutch International Service.
 Welcome to a special edition of “A Good Life”.
 I’m Ginger da Silva.